peteroupc/peteroupc.github.io/random.md

 The steps above include hashing several things to generate a new seed.
 This has to be done with either a [**hash function**](#Hash_Functions) of N or more bits (where N is the PRNG's maximum seed size), or a so-called "seed sequence generator" like C++'s `std::seed_seq`.<sup>[**(17)**](#Note17)</sup>

 > **Example:** SFC64 is a counter-based PRNG.
 To seed two processes with the seed "seed" and this PRNG, an application can&mdash;
-> - take the first 192 bits of SHA256("seed-seedvalue") as a new seed,
+> - take the first 192 bits of the SHA2-256 hash of "seed-mysimulation" as a new seed,
 > - initialize the first process's PRNG with the new seed and a counter of 0, and
 > - initialize the second process's PRNG with 1 plus the new seed and a counter of 0.